Uberi/University-Notes/PHIL145/PHIL145.md

         * If Q, then R
     * P

-**Linked support** is when the premises only entail the conclusion together:
+**Linked support** is when two or more premises only entail the conclusion together:

     The snow is white
     The grass is green
     ----------------------------------------
     The snow is white and the grass is green

-**Convergent support** is when the premises independently entail the conclusion.
+**Convergent support** is when one or more premises independently entail the conclusion.
 Any one of the premises can make the conclusion true:

     The snow is white
     The grass is green